enso-org/enso/ide/docs/style-guide.md

 ### Impl definitions
-Sometimes when browsing code it is hard to understand where is the header of an impl declaration.
-Thus the following style allows for such a fast discovery.
+Sometimes when browsing code it is hard to understand where the header of an impl declaration is.
+Thus, the following style allows to find it easier.
 The `where` block should be placed after a linebreak.
-All of the following codes are correct:
+All of the following are correct:

 ```rust
 // No constraints